Tax On European Properties After BREXIT

 Sellers who are a resident of a non-EU country are required to appoint a French tax representative based in France.
 Since the representative must take full responsibility for the computation and filing of the gain, the seller will usually be directed to a professional representation company that has received permanent accreditation from the tax authorities and whose fees may be as high as 3% of the sale price.

-There are certain exemptions from the requirement to appoint a tax representative, most notably that it does not apply to sale price of €150,000 per owner.
+There are certain exemptions from the requirement to appoint a tax representative, most notably that it does not apply to a sale price of €150,000 per owner.
 Other exemptions relate to the structures in which the property is held and are beyond the scope of this article.

 Main residence relief

 In addition to the standard capital gains tax rate of 26.5% for UK residents disposing of French property, gains on the sale of French property are also subject to French social surcharges called “prélèvements sociaux” at a current rate of 17.2%.
-Currently UK residents who can prove that they contribute to an equivalent UK social security and health services tax can have this charge reduced to 7.5%
+Currently, UK residents who can prove that they contribute to an equivalent UK social security and health services tax can have this charge reduced to 7.5%

-From 1st January 2021, UK residents selling French properties will be subject to the French social contribution at the full rate of 17.2% with no possibility of exemption, unless they can provide evidence that they are registered with, and affiliated to, the social security and health care system of another EU or EEA country.
+Since 1st January 2021, UK residents selling French properties will be subject to the French social contribution at the full rate of 17.2% with no possibility of exemption, unless they can provide evidence that they are registered with, and affiliated to, the social security and health care system of another EU or EEA country.

 UK residents who let property in Spain are also going to be affected in a few ways.

 Non-residents who rent out a property in Spain must declare their earnings by submitting form 210 on a quarterly basis.
-Under current legislation, foreign non-resident homeowners from the EU, Norway and Iceland can claim back property related expenses such as mortgage interest, rates, and insurance which non-EU resident property owners cannot.
+Under current legislation, foreign non-resident homeowners from the EU, Norway and Iceland can claim back property-related expenses such as mortgage interest, rates, and insurance which non-EU resident property owners cannot.

-In addition, the non resident rate at which rental income is taxed is 19% for EU residents and 24% for non-EU residents.
+In addition, the non-resident rate at which rental income is taxed is 19% for EU residents and 24% for non-EU residents.

 Interestingly, tax has to be paid on property in Spain regardless of whether it’s being rented out or not.
-A deemed rent of up to 2% of the “valor catastral” rateable value of the property is applied which would also be taxable at the 24% non resident rate.
+A deemed rent of up to 2% of the “valor catastral” rateable value of the property is applied which would also be taxable at the 24% non-resident rate.